Biology (BIO)

 BIO 215 - Plant Life of Virginia

 Focuses on identification and ecological relationships of the native plants of Virginia.
-Emphasizes shrubs, vines, weeds, wildflowers, ferns, and mushrooms.
+Emphasizes the natural communities of trees, shrubs, herbaceous plants, ferns, and some invasive species.

 Lecture 2 hours.
 Recitation and laboratory 3 hours.
 Total 5 hours per week.